How to...Speak Words of Transition: Ways to move smoothly through worship

 Amy Van Gunst is an ordained minister in the Reformed Church in America and a member of their denominational Commission on Worship.

-Reformed Worship 51 © March 1999 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 51 © March 1999, Calvin Institute of Christian Worship.
 Used by permission.